paperweight86/Lif/README.md

 # Lif
-Procedural Generation Library
+# Procedural Generation Library
-TODO: Fix compilcation!
+Currently only generates terrain (simple perlin noise ) and 2D trees (basic L-System) as an exe but intended to become a library for alsorts of procedural nonsense.